NuxiiGit/exp-solver/README.md

 # exp-solver

-An expression solver and evaluator written in Python.
+A mathematical expression evaluator and numerical solver.